 Let me start by saying that our journey with infertility has been easy compared to the difficult road walked by many people I know.
 I don’t pretend to understand what some people have gone through during their struggles to get pregnant.
 For most infertile couples, the heartache is unspeakable.
 Sometimes they want to share but don’t know how to begin.
 I have friends who tried or have been trying to conceive for five, seven, or even twelve years.
-The three years it took my husband and I to conceive, and then the twenty months we’ve been hoping to get pregnant again since our son was born, pale in comparison to the years of doctor appointments, infertility treatments, and emotional roller coasters experienced by many infertile couples.
+The three years it took my husband and I to conceive added to the time we’ve been hoping to get pregnant again since our son was born, pales in comparison to the years of doctor appointments, infertility treatments, and emotional roller coasters experienced by many infertile couples.
 I’ve only just begun to scratch the surface when it comes to encountering the trials that accompany infertility, yet the pain I’ve experienced is deep, weighty, and, at times, seemingly unbearable.

 I’m not usually so open about my personal issues on the Internet, but after my first post on infertility, several people asked me to write more about our experience with it.
 If you’re unfamiliar with infertility, I hope to provide you with some insight into what it’s like and to give you an idea of how to talk with those around you who are experiencing this awful disease (Yes, it’s defined as a disease).
 If you’re reading this as a person who has always been able to conceive easily and give birth to healthy children, give thanks to God!
 If you’re reading this as a follower of Jesus Christ, and you’re experiencing infertility yourself, I hope you’ll be encouraged in your struggles and reminded of God’s good plan for His children, for those who have been called according to His purpose.
 If you’re battling infertility but don’t know the unending, unchanging grace of Jesus Christ, I encourage you to trust Him with your life today.
 As I said in my first post, He is the only one who can bring ultimate satisfaction; not health, wealth, babies, or anything else this world has to offer.